Natchez, Mississippi: In popular culture

 Various movies have been shot here, including The Autobiography of Miss Jane Pittman (1974), Crossroads (1986), Raintree County (1957), Horse Soldiers (1959), Rascals and Robbers: The Secret Adventures of Tom Sawyer and Huckleberry Finn (1981), The Ladykillers (2004), Get On Up (2014) and Ma (film) (2019).

 In the opening narration of The Apartment (1960), C.C.
 Baxter mentions the company he works for "has 31,259 employees, which is more than the entire population of Natchez, Mississippi."

-Ta-Nehisi Coates' 2019 novel, The Water Dancer, alludes constantly to the threat, in antebellum Virginia, represented to slaves by the possibility of being sold "down Natchez way," that is, into harshest slavery.
+Ta-Nehisi Coates' 2019 novel, The Water Dancer, alludes constantly to the threat, in antebellum Virginia, represented to enslaved people by the possibility of being sold "down Natchez way," that is, into the harshest slavery.

+Natchez (2025), directed by Suzannah Herbert, is a documentary that explores the unreconciled history of the city by following the lives of various people living and working in Natchez.